 5. “Nothing is impossible.
 The word itself says: I’m possible.” – Audrey Hepburn

 6. “Keep your face to the sunshine and you cannot see a shadow.” – Helen Keller

 7. “The best way out is always through.” – Robert Frost

 8. “A good laugh is sunshine in the house.” – William Makepeace Thackeray

-9. “If you are going through hell keep going,” – Winston Churchill – In fact, if you are curious about Churchill read this post about Fulton Missouri where the Churchill Museum is.
+9. “If you are going through hell keep going,” – Winston Churchill.
+In fact, if you are curious about Churchill and his impact on world politics, why not read this post about Fulton Missouri ?
+That is where the Churchill Museum is and it is a pretty popular tourist draw.
 It is pretty curious that a Churchill museum would be stuck in the middle of Missouri.